patrick-m-jr/Define-and-Project/README.md

 # Define-and-Project
 Quick solution for defining and projecting several shapefiles with an undefined coordinate system.
-This is a v10.0 ESRI Toolbox
+This is a v10.0 ESRI Toolbox.
+To download, click on the zip file above.

 ## Basics